Unit VII. Presence

 We are told that then we will be knowing through the mind of God, but

 there is no way to find out for sure without going there.
-And we do
+And we

-children since she left the convent.
+four children since she left the convent.

 Ordinary consciousness may have to go as well because it is partly responsible